luismaecker/burned_embedder/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         followed by the name of what the notebook does, e.g.
-│                         `01_preprocessing`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         deforestation_embedder and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting